Video Review Kingston DDR4 PC RAM

-I also have some of the recommendations based on my own experience while gaming and doing different tasks and gaming on PC.
-How much RAM is sufficient for a Gaming PC build or a general PC you wish to use for both gaming, doing Photoshop work, using adobe premier or Adobe After effects? will answer all these questions below.
+Also, let’s try to answer some key questions such as – How much RAM is sufficient for a Gaming PC build or a general PC for gaming, Photoshop work, using Adobe Premier or Adobe After effects?
+I will answer all these questions below.

 Unboxing Kingston HyperX 2133 Mhz 8 GB DDR3 RAM

-The RAM is scarlet Red in color and looks really cool.
+The ram is Scarlet Red in color and looks really cool.
 Addition of it to the cabinet increases the oomph factor of our gaming rig.

 Here is the Complete Video Review for the Ram along with Benchmark Performance and answers to some Crucial Question.